How to Support the Black Community in SF Right Now

 Support local nonprofits & community efforts

-Grassroots organizations -- the ones trying to make change happen from the ground up -- are essential in this moment and are hugely important to support.
+Grassroots organizations—the ones trying to make change happen from the ground up—are essential in this moment and are hugely important to support.
 Black Earth Farms, a Berkeley-based farming collective, focuses on creating food sovereignty in the community.
-Right now, they are delivering free food to Black people who have been arrested during the protests, and who are organizing bail funds.
-Donate via Venmo @blackearthfarms, or through the Cash app at $blackearth.
+Follow them on Instagram @blackearthfarms for updates and to learn how you can contribute.

 Many of the gross inequalities faced by the country and the Bay Area’s Black community stem from a feedback loop of poverty and limited opportunities.
 City of Dreams is a Bayview-based nonprofit that is working to break that cycle with youth-facing initiatives for kids 8 and up who are living in San Francisco’s low-income and public housing communities.

 “Giving monetarily is always an easy option for those looking to give,” says Jarae Clark, City of Dreams’ executive director.
-“We are a small organization and depend heavily on individual donations from our supporters to maintain sustainability.
-With our Experiential 'Super Saturdays' Events (namely, fun, enriching field trips) being on hold, we are doing our best to support the community with food donations, care packages, and one-on-one support.”
+“We are a small organization and depend heavily on individual donations from our supporters to maintain sustainability.”
+Other ways to get involved?
+By signing up to be a mentor, or volunteer with the organization in other ways.

 Donate to Black-Owned restaurants, bars, pop-ups & catering companies